-If a solution C exists for the companion Sylvester equation given by (17), then the solution of the forwardlooking part of the LRE model given in state-space form by (8) - (9) exists.
-According to Lemma 1, such a solution can be represented with a finite-order VAR whenever C is also shown to be invertible.
-Hence, the main methodological contribution of the paper is to solve a large class of LRE models that fit into the canonical form given by (1) - (2) via a companion Sylvester equation.
-The corollary of the approach I propose is that under some additional conditions on the form of the solution to the companion Sylvester equation, the LRE model solution admits a finite-order VAR representation.
-Hence, in this section I aim to provide some additional discussion on characterizing the solution to the Sylvester equation in (17) and provide an overview of the efficient algorithms to compute it numerically.
+If a solution C exists for the companion Sylvester matrix equation given by (17), then a solution exists for the canonical forward-looking part of the LRE model given in state-space form by (8) - (9).
+According to Lemma 1, such a solution can be represented with a finite-order VAR whenever C is unique and also shown to be invertible.
+Hence, the main methodological contribution of this paper is that is shows how to solve a large class of LRE models that can be cast into the compact first-order form given by (1) - (2) via a companion Sylvester matrix equation.
+The corollary of the approach I propose is that under some conditions applied to the solution of the companion Sylvester matrix equation, one can check whether the LRE model solution admits a finite-order VAR representation.
+In this section I discuss the characterization of the solution to the Sylvester matrix equation in (17) and provide an overview of efficient algorithms to compute it numerically.

-3.1 Characterization of the Sylvester Equation Solution
+3.1 Characterization of the Solution

-Equation (17) proposes a companion Sylvester equation-i.e., FCA - C = H with $F, A, H \in \mathbb{R}^{k \times k}$ given and $C \in \mathbb{R}^{k \times k}$ to be determined-as an alternative to characterize the solution of the forward-looking part of the LRE model.
-The Sylvester equation is one of the better known matrix equations in stability and control theory and its applications.4 Using the Kronecker (tensor) product notation and the properties of the vectorization operator vec, I can re-write Sylvester's equation in its standard form as a linear system of equations:
+Equation (17) proposes a companion Sylvester matrix equation-i.e., FCA - C = H with $F, A, H \in \mathbb{R}^{k \times k}$ given and $C \in \mathbb{R}^{k \times k}$ to be determined-as an alternative to characterize the solution of the forward-looking part of the LRE model.
+The Sylvester matrix equation is well-known in stability and control theory and its applications.9 Using the Kronecker (tensor) product notation and the properties of the vectorization operator, vec, I can re-write Sylvester's matrix equation in its standard form as a linear system of equations: